puddle-brian/AIFilmScriptGenerator/PROJECT_SYSTEM_UPGRADE_PLAN.md

 ```

 **Success Metrics**:
-- [ ] New projects use unified format
+- [x] New projects use unified format
-- [ ] Old projects can be migrated on-demand
+- [x] Old projects can be migrated on-demand
-- [ ] Project loading code simplified (no format switching)
+- [x] Project loading code simplified (no format switching)
-- [ ] Database queries more efficient
+- [x] Database queries more efficient

 **Test Plan**:
-1. Create new project - should use unified format
+1. ✅ Create new project - should use unified format
-2. Load old project - should offer migration
+2. ✅ Load old project - should offer migration
-3. Migrate old project - should work seamlessly
+3. ✅ Migrate old project - should work seamlessly

+**COMPLETED**: All projects now use unified format v2.0 with automatic migration.
+Database is single source of truth with standardized project structure.

 ---